Our portfolio includes some of the best lodges in Zambia, ranging from classic, luxury and good value for you to explore.

 Mfuwe Lodge is located in central South Luangwa National Park, which is just a 5-minute drive from the park’s main gates.
 The lodge is set on the banks of two lagoons, bringing wildlife to the area all year round.

 We’re thrilled to announce the re-opening of Puku Ridge, on 10th August 2019!
-This authentic camp will provide a superb base from which to explore the wildlife-rich South Luangwa on vehicle and walking safaris.
+This contemporary camp will provide a luxurious base from which to explore this wildlife-rich part of South Luangwa on vehicle and walking safaris.

 Luangwa Bush Camping is a walking camp located in the game-rich Nsefu sector.
 This is a camp well suited to the adventurous traveller.

 Robin Pope’s Mobile Walking Safari is a purely walking camp located in a remote corner of South Luangwa National Park.